Tired of sending emails to prospects that never get opened? Tired of not getting responses from your customers?

 5) When you know a person checks their email at a specific time.

 The recommendations above are based on data from a few different studies.
-While they are the best data I've found that recommends when to send prospects email, nothing beats real time notifications that show us when a specific prospect reads our emails.
+While this is the best data I've found, nothing beats real time notifications that show us when a specific prospect reads our emails.

 Every prospect has different habits.
 And while we haven't invented any way to record your prospect's every action, our sales and marketing software does track when prospects are looking at your website or reading your emails.
 By looking at your prospect's contact timeline, you can see exactly when they typically are in front of their computer.
 Time your email to be delivered at that time.

 6) When the timing just isn't right.

 Let's say you're making your prospecting calls.
 You get through to a prospect but, for some reason, the timing isn't right for a full exploratory conversation.
 Maybe your prospect is up to their neck putting something together for their boss, or they're leaving on a two-week vacation.
 Whatever the reason, they ask you to reach back out in a month.

 While I'm a big fan of scheduling a call when you have them on the phone (or simply trying to call them again in a few weeks) chances are that some prospects will just insist that you send an email.
 So, in addition to scheduling a task to call them, it makes sense to quickly schedule an email to send too.

 I first met Auren Hoffman in 2006.
 I've probably spoken to him only a handful of times over the phone since then.
 We've never actually met in person.
 But, he never forgets my birthday or my wedding anniversary.
 Every year, I get a quick note wishing me a "happy birthday and a great Thanksgiving" (since my birthday is November 28th).
 While I don't know exactly how he does it, I imagine he uses some kind of automation to send those messages.